 6. Keeping a record of what occurred

 The steps of classifying and setting priorities are critical elements within ticket triage because they aid in assessing how urgent an issue is and its complexity, impacting how resources are distributed and influencing the promptness with which support can be provided effectively.
+In IT environments, a structured ticket triage procedure is crucial for effective support.
+Implementing a customer support ticketing system ensures that issues are categorized efficiently, assigned to the right teams, and resolved in a timely manner, improving overall IT service delivery.

 An effective system for triaging tickets not only reduces time wasted but also enhances consistent delivery of superior IT services.
 To transform Slack into a centralized ticketing system, consider Suptask.